jskri/modeling-with-tla/modeling-with-tla.md

 ==============================================================================
 ```

-We see here a common technique in \TLA: we declare all shared definitions
+We see here a common technique in \TLA: we declare shared definitions
-(`Theme`{.tla}, `Pack`{.tla}...) as constants and constraint them with
+(`IsNewestOfItsTheme`{.tla}) as constants and constraint them with assumptions.
-assumptions.
 Recall that a constant is a parameter of a model.
-The alternative
+The alternative to constants
-to constants is to give definitions *in extenso*, but this complicates proofs
+is to give definitions *in extenso*, but this complicates proofs because the
-because the same definitions (e.g. of `Theme`{.tla}) included in different
+same definitions (e.g. of `IsNewestOfItsTheme`{.tla}) included in different
 modules are seen by default as different by the prover.

 A pack has a theme and a version which is a non-negative integer.
 We distinguish